 Specific Actions, Objectives and Timelines Monitor affordable units during the planning period.
 Maintain annual contact with property owners of affordable housing regarding any change in status/intent or need for assistance, such as rehabilitation assistance.
 Maintain the AB 987 database to include detailed information on all subsidized units, including those that have affordability covenants.
 Update annually.
+Ensure tenants are properly noticed by the property owners should a Notice of Intent to opt out of low-income use is filed.
+Notices must be filed three years, one year, and six months in advance of conversion.
+Additionally, the City shall provide tenants with information about available resources and their tenant rights during the Notice of Intent period.
+In the event of potential conversion, conduct outreach to other nonprofit housing providers to acquire projects opting out of low-income use.
+As funding permits, assist in funding the acquisition or support funding applications by nonprofit providers.
 Primary Responsible Departments Planning Department Funding Sources General Fund Relevant Policies 3.6, 5.5 AFFH Themes Anti-Displacement and Tenant Protection Geographic Targeting Citywide AFFH Outcomes Preserve all 768 affordable housing units.